pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

 ### Setting up the Rails App

-First, let's initialize an empty Rails application and open it in your text editor.
+First, let's initialize an new Rails application and open it in your text editor.

     $ rails new instant_delivery
-    $ cd instant_delivery
-    $ atom .

 ---
 #### Models